raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

 [[[rounding-numbers-with-python]]]

 This will make the final URL much easier to read, which will help if you need to do any debugging.
 It is also good practice to present data that does not claim to be more accurate than it really is.
     ```python
-    humidity_str = "{0:.2f}".format(humidity)
+    humidity_str = "{0:.2f}".format(humidity_str)
     ```

- - Now, at the bottom of the file, build the complete HTTP request, including your humidity value:
+ - Now, at the bottom of the file, build the complete HTTP request, including your humidity value.

     ```python
     r= requests.get(